J.T. (Steve Earle & The Dukes album)

-The album's genesis
+Background

 Justin Townes Earle released eight albums and an EP over a span of 13 years.
 Like his father, he struggled with addiction, beginning with heroin use before turning 13.
 While problems with substance abuse strained their relationship, the father and son appeared to have reconciled more recently, and they spoke on the phone the night Justin died in his Nashville apartment.
 The cause of death was ruled an accidental overdose of cocaine and the opium derivative fentanyl.

 Shortly after Justin's death, Steve Earle began working on an album in his memory.
 With the help of his 33-year-old son Ian, Earle selected 10 songs from six of Justin's albums.
 He then booked a week at Jimi Hendrix's Electric Lady Studios in New York City, where he recorded 2020's Ghosts of West Virginia.

 Regarding his motivation for recording J.T., Earle wrote in the liner notes, "For better or worse, right or wrong, I loved Justin Townes Earle more than anything else on this earth.
 That being said, I made this record, like every other record I’ve ever made...for me.
 It was the only way I knew to say goodbye."